Skip to content

 clip0147

-In additional to the standard HTML object methods and properties, you have the special functions that you can perform on the menu:
+In addition to the standard HTML object methods and properties, you can perform special functions on the menu:

-• DoMenu(path, separator) – selects the menu entries in specified path, using the specified separator (or semicolon if none specified).
+• DoMenu(path, separator) – selects the menu entries in the specified path, using the specified separator (or a semicolon if none is specified).

-Here is a sample test that was recorded using Dynamics 365 for Finance and Operations and Rapise.
+Here is a sample test recorded using Dynamics 365 for Finance and Operations with Rapise.

 RVL